Focusing on the Future

 Important academic tips for students include:

-• Volunteering for an organization related to their major or minor, or obtaining one that provides opportunities to expand insights and skill sets to new areas
+- Volunteering for an organization related to their major or minor, or seeking opportunities to expand insights and skill sets to new areas

-• Considering study abroad or a domestic program for summer or senior year as a way to gain academic credit as well as remarkable, resume-boosting experiences
+- Considering study abroad or a domestic program for summer or senior year as a way to gain academic credit as well as resume-boosting experiences

-• Attending scholarly lectures and programs both on and off campus in order to increase knowledge, network and accrue a possible internship or employment position
+- Attending scholarly programs both on and off campus in order to increase knowledge, network and accrue a possible internship or employment position

-• Visiting the BW Career Center to learn tips for building or enhancing your resume and interviewing skills.
-Career advisors can help you showcase your coursework, internships and co-curricular activities to impress potential employers and graduate school personnel.
+- Visiting the BW Career Center to learn tips for building or enhancing a resume and interviewing skills.
+Career advisors can help students showcase their coursework, internships and co-curricular activities to impress potential employers and graduate school personnel.